-Come and join us our extraordinary A4D team on Sunday, 14 October for a really fun morning in Hyde Park!
-Whether you’re running or supporting, come and soak up the festival atmosphere in Hyde Park with plenty of entertainment and refreshments, A really fun morning.
+Come and join us our extraordinary A4D team on Sunday, 13 October for an energetic morning in Hyde Park!
+Whether you’re running or supporting, come and soak up the festival atmosphere in Hyde Park with plenty of entertainment and refreshments.

-This year we have 21 wonderful runners going the extra mile to transform the lives of people with dementia and their carers – including 6 from Ridgeway Investment Management.
+This year we have 20 wonderful runners going the extra mile to transform the lives of people with dementia and their carers – including 4 from Ridgeway Investment Management.
 We still have a few places left – get in touch if you’d like to run!

 The runners will be taking on a 13.1 mile route, passing through Hyde Park, Kensington Gardens, St James’s Park and Green Park.
 Runners and supporters have great views of the capital’s landmarks including Buckingham Palace, the London Eye, the Houses of Parliament and the Royal Albert Hall.

-With with more than half of the course actually within Hyde Park and Kensington Gardens, there are plenty of opportunities to see the runners as they run by.
-You can follow their progress on the Royal Parks Half app, available from App Store or Google Play ,
+With with more than half of the course actually within Hyde Park and Kensington Gardens, there are plenty of opportunities to see the runners pass by and cheer them on.
+You can follow their progress on the Royal Parks Half app, available from App Store or Google Play.